codemod-com/codemod/apps/studio-backend/README.md

 # studio-backend

-The backend for the (codemod) studio.
+The backend for the Codemod.com products.

 ## Developing locally